PoomSmart/YTUHD/README.md

 For a few years, YouTube has been testing 2K/4K resolutions on iOS as A/B (Alpha/Beta testing).
 The first group of users will see 2K/4K options while the other won't.
 There are certain prerequisites for those options to show; (1) Whether a device support VP9 video decoding (which implies on Apple's end to be at least on iOS 14) and
 (2) Whether YouTube decides on their end to include those options for that particular device.
-YTUHD attemps to bypass those restrictions for all 64-bit devices running iOS 11 or higher, as their performance is at most reasonable to be able to keep up with, at least, optimistically.
+YTUHD attemps to bypass those restrictions for all 64-bit devices running iOS 11 or higher, as the performance points of those devices are at most reasonable to be able to keep up with 2K/4K, at least, optimistically.

 ## VP9

 Hardware accelerated VP9 decoder is technically added as of iOS 14 and YouTube has been utilizing it through a private entitlement `com.apple.coremedia.allow-alternate-video-decoder-selection` (All apps are equal is a lie).
 This decoder handles the resolutions up to 4K, although not all devices that can run iOS 14 get this decoder. iPhone SE (1st gen) is one example that hardware VP9 decoder is entirely absent from the firmware.

 Also, for those old devices they don't get `AppleAVD` driver which is essential for VP9 decoding to work.
-Such attempt to load VP9 decoder from `/System/Library/VideoDecoders/AVD.videodecoder` (provided that you can extract that from dyld_shared_cache of a new device) will result in `AVDRegister - AppleAVDCheckPlatform() returned FALSE`.
+Such attempt to load VP9 decoder (inside `AppleAVD` driver) from `/System/Library/VideoDecoders/AVD.videodecoder` (provided that you can extract that from dyld_shared_cache of a new device) will result in `AVDRegister - AppleAVDCheckPlatform() returned FALSE`.

 ## Server ABR